 Have you ever walked through the house late at night, hoping to sneak a spoonful of ice cream or make a plate of leftovers without anyone the wiser, only step on a squeaky floorboard?
-Squeaks and creeks in hardwood floors are commonplace.
+Squeaks and creaks in hardwood floors are commonplace.
 Unfortunately, they are an annoyance as well.
 Regardless of whether or not your hardwood floors are covered with carpeting or you have exposed hardwood floors, there are options available for fixing a squeaky hardwood floor.

 It’s important to understand the reason for the squeak before making the decision to fix it.
 A squeaky hardwood floor is usually caused by floorboards becoming loose.
 The loose floorboards will either rub together and make the squeaking noise or rub against the subfloor.
 Loose floor boards that can be felt beneath one’s feet is a floor that is bad disrepair and should be repaired immediately.